News

 • The eagle first appeared as an American symbol on one of the first U.S. coins, a copper piece minted in Massachusetts in 1776.
 The bald eagle became our national bird in 1782.

 • In Massachusetts, mated pairs of bald eagles construct their nest, or fortify the previous year’s nest, primarily from December through February, in preparation for egg laying in March or early April.
-With leaves down and eagles becoming active around nest sites, now is the season to scout for eagle nests in coastal areas or near large inland rivers, lakes and reservoirs!
+Scout for eagle nests in coastal areas or near large inland rivers, lakes and reservoirs.

 Threats and conservation